General

 |

 To close the project cycle, Principal applicants are requested to assist in publishing dissemination reports by submitting the dissemination report together with the final report.
 Dissemination reports of projects eligible for dissemination will be uploaded to the Secretariat’s website and distributed to the wider community.
-Selected dissemination reports may be published in the Hong Kong Medical Journal Supplement where appropriate.
-Principal applicants may also be invited to give oral presentations at the Journal Clubs regularly conducted by the Research Office. |
+Selected dissemination reports (as abridged secondary publication) may be published in the Hong Kong Medical Journal Supplement where appropriate.
+To facilitate the promulgation of research findings of projects supported by the Health and Medical Research, especially those projects have implications for clinical practices, health services or policy, project teams may be invited to present their findings and exchange ideas with clinicians, health services providers, managers and other stakeholders at the functions, e.g. monthly Journal Clubs, workshops, symposium, etc. conducted by the Research Fund Secretariat. |

 |